yifeifang/cse481wi18/Lab-1:-Starting-ROS-and-the-Fetch-simulator-and-getting-the-starter-code.md

 ```
 gedit ~/.ssh/id_rsa.pub
 ```
-If you are working on your own computer and do not already have SSH keys, generate them with `ssh-keygen`.

 ## Create a workspace
 We recommend using [Catkin tools](https://catkin-tools.readthedocs.io/en/latest/), which is a replacement for `catkin_make` from the ROS tutorials.